toptapznt/toptapznt/README.md

-### Hi there 👋
+# Hi I'm Top, Welcome to my github profile 🐯

-🌱 I’m currently studying at Thammasat University
+🎒 I’m currently studying at Thammasat University.

+📍 Bangkok, Thailand

 <!--
 **toptapznt/toptapznt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.